Fire and Security Checklists for K-12 Schools in Minnesota

 However, an inspection of critical life safety systems such as fire alarms and fire sprinkler systems must be carried out annually by a qualified contractor.
 Make sure to obtain a copy of the field report prepared and retain this for school records after the inspection.

 Brothers Fire & Security offers maintenance and monitoring programs to enhance organizational capacity to minimize fire hazards plus plan for and respond to fire events.
 As a long-time member of the Minnesota Educational Facility Management Professionals, it’s our mission to help you make the learning environment safe.
-Contact us today for further information.
-We’d love to help you keep your school safe.
+Brother’s Fire & Security has been vetted and approved as one of Minnesota’s contractors for fire alarm and fire sprinkler supplies.